docker/docs/engine/userguide/networking/default_network/ipv6.md

 By default, the Docker daemon configures the container network for IPv4 only.
 You can enable IPv4/IPv6 dualstack support by running the Docker daemon with the `--ipv6` flag.
-Docker will set up the bridge `docker0` with the IPv6 [link-local address](http://en.wikipedia.org/wiki/Link-local_address) `fe80::1`.
+Docker sets up the bridge `docker0` with the IPv6 [link-local address](http://en.wikipedia.org/wiki/Link-local_address) `fe80::1`.

-By default, containers that are created will only get a link-local IPv6 address.
+By default, containers that are created only get a link-local IPv6 address.
 To assign globally routable IPv6 addresses to your containers you have to specify an IPv6 subnet to pick the addresses from.
 Set the IPv6 subnet via the `--fixed-cidr-v6` parameter when starting Docker daemon: